Why Termite Baiting Matters for Homes in Charlotte, NC

 Installation of In-Ground Stations

-Placement is designed to intercept termites as they search for a food source near the home.
+Technicians install in-ground termite bait stations around the property based on inspection findings and layout.
+Placement helps intercept termites as they search for food near the home.

 Ongoing Monitoring and Follow-Up Visits